JoelS-Pebbles/stock-analysis/README.md

 tickervolumes(tickerindex) = tickervolumes(tickerindex) + Cells(j, 8).Value

+Both of the code examples are finding the volume for the current ticker.
 I belive the refactored code is faster at proccessing the macro because it has less arguments and variables in the code, like the example provided above.

+## Summary
+The refactored code was much faster in proccessing the macro.
+This is especially useful if Steve wanted to add some more stocks to analyze.
+A disadvantage to refacoring code is you could make a mistake and forget how you got the code working in the first place.
+Or you might present new bugs that could mess up the code.
+It was easy to tell how much faster the code ran thanks to the timer that we put in both macros.
+But with refactoring code, I moved some things around and it too several tries before I got the lines of code where they were supposed to be.